yanir75/Java-Weighted-Graphs/README.md

 **Netanel Levine**
 **Yanir Cohen**
 ---
-This project is about simulating and illustrating algorithms on graphs.
-In this project we will load graphs from Json files and will activate specific algorithms on those graphs.
-In addition we will create a UI that illustrates the algorithm we activated on the graph.
-In this way you will be able to load and activate algorithm on the graphs as you wish.
+In this project we will illustrate to the best of our capabilities a graph and algorithms on this graph.
+The graph resembles a small area with significant places and ways to transport between each place.
+This can be used for a variety of purposes (best route between cities,routes etc).
+In our project we will try to simulate it as closly as can be to a small area as we said before.

 ---
 ## Project UML